mufflyt/workforce/README.md

 Then latitude and longitude were gathered from the city, state combination in 2020_GOBA_all_a_dataframes.rds.
 I used 000_1_geocoding.R to get the data and don't forget about getting the API token.
 The data is saved at "~/Dropbox (Personal)/workforce/Referenced_data/fellowship_programs_" and merged by the variable $complete_address back to the fellowship_programs_.csv.

+Because there are so many generalists it is unreasonable to geocode those with Google since it costs.

 # Workforce information for Rui/Elena Project